 I’m one of those students who used Community College as a stepping stone in order to rehabilitate my academic career.
 The eight year Odyssey of my undergraduate degree goes something like this.
 I attended Rutgers University from September 1997 until December 2001 where I earned 76 credits.
-I had some half-baked notion of being pre-med and I vaguely remember taking some high octane science classes like genetics, immunology, organic chemistry and parasitology.
+I had some half-baked notion of being pre-med and I vaguely remember taking some high octane classes like genetics, leadership essay, immunology, organic chemistry and parasitology.
 After two years, without consulting anyone, I decided to become an English major.
 I never actually talked with my parents or my advisor or even formally changed majors, mind you, I just started taking English classes.
 In December 2001, with a middle C grade point average and having used up the indulgence of my father, I left Rutgers.

 I worked for the next two and a half years.
 Through the salutary effect of work life, I gradually realized that my future lay in teaching and writing and I didn’t have to choose between either.
 While living with my parents in Middletown, New Jersey, I began taking classes at Brookdale Community College.
 I attended from the Fall of 2003 until the Spring of 2004.
 I earned a 4.0 in four community college classes.
 Then, to complete my degree, from the Fall of 2004 to the Spring of 2005 I took my final classes online at Thomas Edison State College.

 Ironically, my final college class was Literature Across Borders, which I took to fulfill a non-Western literature requirement.
 I took this class as a non-matriculating student at Rutgers University.
 I earned my BA in English from Thomas Edison in June 2005 with a GPA a shade under 3.0.
 After 8 years I decided to forgo the farce of a graduation and I found my degree in a brown UPS parcel sitting on our front porch on a sunny summer afternoon.